Updated March 8, 2022 | 5:40 p.m.

 ABOUT TULSA COVID RELIEF FUNDING:

 The City of Tulsa is addressing the needs of vulnerable Tulsans and ensuring the city’s resilience through community-driven programming.
 The City received $30.9 million in reimbursements for public safety expenses from the State of Oklahoma’s Coronavirus Relief Funds, $10.2 million in federal funding through the U.S. Department of Housing and Urban Development and $756,950 in Tulsa County CARES funds for the City’s Downtown Coordinating Council.

 This program provides subsidized Internet access to local families with public school students and Tulsa Housing Authority residents who currently lack Internet amid the pandemic.
 The funds also launched the Tulsa Responds team which acts as navigators and help families get connected, ensure they know what Internet options are available, and navigate any technological challenges.

 Partners: Jenks Public Schools, Tulsa Public Schools, Union Public Schools, Tulsa Community Foundation, Tulsa Housing Authority, ImpactTulsa and Cox Communications.

 Partners: Mental Health Association of Oklahoma, City Lights Foundation, Tulsa Day Center, A Better Way, A Way Home for Tulsa, Iron Gate, Skyline Animal Hospital, Community Service Council, Housing Solutions

-The City will utilize the funds for public facility improvements and modifications to support public health.
+The City utilized the funds for public facility improvements and modifications to support public health.
 The phased buildout of the facilities includes ultraviolet light kits for air sanitation, touchless system modifications to restroom facilities and points of entry and exit, temperature monitoring stations, personal protective equipment and more.
+Of these funds, $500,000 will be utilized to provide air scrubbers to help reduce airborne contaminants for multiple offsite City of Tulsa locations to ensure a healthy and safe working environment for employees during the COVID-19 pandemic.

 Tulsa County CARES provided the Downtown Coordinating Council (DCC) funds to help small businesses during the pandemic.
 DCC provided $10,000 grants to eligible Downtown businesses to expand operations outdoors via a parklet, sidewalk cafe and street dining.